 Phi Omega annually awards scholarships to high school seniors who plan to matriculate at a four-year college or university.
 The scholarship awards are intended to provide African- American females an opportunity to achieve their post-secondary educational pursuits.

-1. Phi Omega Scholarship - awarded to two (2) female high school seniors in Winston-Salem/Forsyth County, who demonstrate outstanding academic achievement, community service, and leadership.
+1. The Phi Omega Scholarship ($500) - awarded to two (2) female high school seniors in Winston-Salem/Forsyth County, who demonstrate outstanding academic achievement, community service, and leadership.

-2. Pearl Scholarship - awarded to two (2) female high school seniors who meet the above criteria but must attend a Historically Black College or University (HBCU).
+2. The Pearl Scholarship ($1,000) - awarded to four (4) female high school seniors who meet the above criteria but must attend a Historically Black College or University (HBCU).

 Scholarship recipients were interviewed and recognized virtually due to the COVID-19 Pandemic.
 Recipients were contacted personally, emailed and mailed their scholarship award certificates.
 2021 scholarships were presented to:

 ▪ Chloe Fletcher of Carver High School (will attend Spelman College)